Skip to content

 By repeatedly practicing the six core processes, clients build psychological flexibility, which allows them to stay centered and take meaningful action even in the presence of discomfort.

-What can I expect from an Acceptance and Commitment Therapy (ACT) session?
+What can I expect from sessions in Acceptance and Committment Therapy?

 Your therapist will work with you to determine the focus for each session, targeting one or more of the six core processes mentioned above.
 Beyond talking about concepts, you will engage in experiential learning through a variety of exercises like: